foreignm80/Atlas.win-Network-Capture/README.md

 # Atlas.win - Network Capture Tool

-*i do not condone using this for any harmful purpose* *anything done with this code i am not responsible for* *use for eductional purposes only*
+*i do not condone using this for any harmful purpose.*
+*anything done with this code i am not responsible for.*
+*use for eductional purposes only.*

 # How to Use
 1. Download Main.py